 Wine Grape Cheat Sheets: Grenache

-In Spain, Grenache is often blended with Tempranillo, Cinsault, and a host of other grapes.
-Grenache is one of the three amigos (Grenache-Syrah- Mourvèdre) of the Rhône Blend (otherwise known as G-S-M), while also playing a part in some of the more complex (ie., 13-grapes-or-even-more) wines of the Rhône.
-Grenache is also made into dessert and fortified wines, and makes a world-class rosé.
+In Spain, Grenache is often blended with Tempranillo, Cinsault, and a host of other grapes; this is particularly apparent in the DOCa wines of Priorat/Priorato.
+In France, Grenache is one of the three amigos (Grenache-Syrah-Mourvèdre) of the Rhône Blend (otherwise known as G-S-M), while also playing a part in some of the more complex (13-grapes-or-even-more) wines of the Southern Rhône.
+Grenache is also made into dessert and fortified wines and makes a world-class rosé.

 Typical Attributes of a Grenache-based Wine:

-• A typical varietal wine made with Grenache might be described as soft on the palate, relatively high in alcohol and with aromas of spice and berries.
+• A typical varietal wine made with Grenache might be described as relatively high in alcohol with aromas and flavors red fruit, black fruit, and spice.

-• The texture of Grenache has been described as “rustic” or “fleshy”.
+• The texture of Grenache has been described as rustic due to its rich flavors yet moderate structure.

-• The grape tends to be thin-skinned and low in both color and tannin, however, these factors can vary depending on vineyard conditions and winemaking; some Grenache packs a powerful tannic punch.
+• The grape tends to be thin-skinned and low in both color and tannin, however, these factors can vary depending on vineyard conditions and winemaking; Grenache can sometimes pack a tannic punch.

-• In addition to varietals, Grenache is used in fortified wines, dessert wines, and delightful rosés; but its most common incarnation is as the backbone of hearty red blends.
+• Grenache is used in fortified wines, dessert wines, and delightful rosés; but its most common incarnation is as the backbone of hearty red blends.

 Typical Aromas of a Grenache Based Wine:

-grenache grapesFruity: Blackberry, Blueberry, Strawberry, Cranberry, Currant, Cherry, Raisin, Plum
+grenache grapesFruity: Cherry, Raspberry, Blackberry, Blueberry, Strawberry, Cranberry, Currant, Raisin, Plum, Fig

-Earthy: Wet Earth, Leather, Forest Floor, Bramble, Tobacco, Smoke, Leather
+Earthy: Mineral, Stony, Baked Earth, Wet Earth, Leather, Forest Floor, Bramble, Tobacco, Smoke, Leather

 Floral: Roses, Dried Rose Petals, Violet